wghammock/top-albums/README.md

 album library to help populate our own inventory.

 ## Instructions - Set Up
-For the purposes of this documentation is assumed that you are running Unutu.
+For the purposes of this documentation is assumed that you are running Ubuntu.
 Before getting started, please ensure your system has composer and docker installed.

 NOTE:: It may be neccessary to turn off any services blocking ports.